coralbits/coralpages/README.md

 - [ ] Permissions per store.
 So some JWT tags can be used to allow view or edit.
 - [ ] Draft support & History.
 Now only last edited page is stored in the stores.
 - [ ] Improve HTTP support for the rust implemetnation.

-## License

-Page Viewer is licensed under the AGPLv3 license.

-This basically means that any of your users, even on netowrk enviroments, have the right to get the source code of the software and any modification.

-If for any reason this is not acceptable to you or your company, it's possible to purchase a commercial license from Coralbits, with a fixed closed price of 100€ per release.
-This basically means that you can use the software with the only limitation is that relicensing, redistribution nor resale are allowed.

-If you need a commercial license, please contact us at info@coralbits.com.

 ## Terminology